Tatu-Denis-Dimitrie/Wack-Attack/README.md

 ### Start the Game 🎮

-Run the game client and log in with your credentials.
+Run the game client and log in with your own credentials.
 Press **PLAY** (a minimum of 2 players to be ready is required).
 Use **WASD** to move and **Spacebar** to shoot at other ducks.
 Play the game and try to be the last duck standing! 🏆